 Every human soul has been endowed with certain needs, including needs for love, companionship, fulfillment, purpose, etc. Many spend a lifetime figuring out that nothing in this world can fully accommodate all of those complex wants.

 Without a relationship with God, even when things are going great, things can feel amiss.
-Ultimately, all of the deep needs in the human heart are fulfilled by relationship with God.
+Ultimately, all of the deep needs in the human heart are fulfilled by a relationship with God.
 This includes the need and desire for a true sense of identity.

 Over the years I have struggled with discovering my vocational calling in life.
 I have gone through seasons where I just get stuck and it takes me a lot of time to progress and sort things out.
 There are times where I feel like a real failure because of my job, paycheck, living situation, relationship status, and social life.